-Keep the Hot Hot
+Keep Hot Food Hot

-Some home-style food warmers, like chafing dishes, vary in their ability to keep food warm throughout.
+Some home-style food warmers, such as chafing dishes, vary in their ability to keep food warm throughout.
 When using these warmers, don't keep food out for more than two hours.
-Uneven warming may lead to temperature pockets in the danger zone where bacteria happily multiply.
+Uneven warming may lead to temperature pockets in the danger zone where bacteria multiply quickly.

 Manage hot foods the same as cold.
 That is, start with small servings.
 Replenish with fresh containers of hot food.
-Do not just continue adding more hot food to that which has been standing out.
+Do not add more hot food to food that has been standing out.